 A review in the British Journal of Sports Medicine found that the longer it takes you to re-focus on fitness, the more your enthusiasm for it will dim, and the harder it will be for you to get back on track.
 In short, a day off won’t hurt you, but a week or two off can derail your progress toward your goals.
 It can also inflate your waist size, according to a study in the Journal of Applied Physiology.
 The researchers found that just two weeks of inactivity can increase belly fat by seven percent.

 Not sure how to take your workout on the road?
-Beachbody On Demand will let you stream your workouts from anywhere you have an Internet connection!
+BODi will let you stream your workouts from anywhere you have an Internet connection!

 3. Do Some Burpees

 The burpee is the quintessential total-body conditioning move,” says Andy Speer, C.S.C.S., owner of Soho Strength Lab in Manhattan.
 “You get an upper and lower body burn, eccentric and concentric muscle stimuli, mobility work, a core stability challenge, and a cardiovascular pump — it’s like packing an entire workout into a single exercise.”

 Science agrees: 30 seconds of burpees is just as effective as an all out sprint when it comes to boosting all aspects of fitness, according to a recent study at the University of Georgia.

 But don’t stop there.
 “See how many you can do in 5 minutes,” says Speer.
 In each minute, work for 40 seconds, and rest for 20 seconds (exercise instructions below).
 “Really attack 40 second work periods, and each time you do the challenge — I recommend every week — try to do more reps,” says Speer.
 “Not only is this an excellent test of total body fitness, but it’s an excellent mini workout in itself.”
 In short, it’s the perfect do-anywhere, anytime sweat session for when friends, families, feasts, and other holiday festivities conspire to keep you from working out.